 TGah Editor: Change the paragraph below and the table as follows (#3165):

-The Optional Elements field contains the minimum set of optional information elements, as defined in Table 8-49b (Minimum set of optional elements).
-The minimum set of optional elements is included in an S1G Beacon frame transmitted at a TSBTT that is not a TBTT and the full set of optional elements, defined in Table 8-35 (Beacon frame body) is included in an S1G Beacon frame that is transmitted at a TBTT (see and 10.1.3.10.1 (General)).
+The Optional Elements field contains the set of optional information elements, as defined in Table 8-49b (Minimum and full set of optional elements).
+The minimum set of optional elements is included in an S1G Beacon frame transmitted at a TSBTT that is not a TBTT and the full set of optional elements is included in an S1G Beacon frame that is transmitted at a TBTT (see and 10.1.3.10.1 (General)).